raqueloropeza/React_RoutingPractice/README.md

 # Routing Practice App
+React App that practices passing information through the route and displaying it on the page using components.

 1. localhost:3000/home: Route displays the home page, with a generic "Welcome" heading

 2. localhost:3000/4: Integer route displays the number "4", or any other number that was sent through